 Fortunately, there’s a system available now that does the job way better than anything else out there.

-What Is Ductless Heating and Cooling?
+What is A Mini Split, or Ductless Heating and Cooling?

 Ductless heating and cooling uses an outdoor heat pump and air handlers set up in different rooms to warm up any space in your home.
 They’re often called “mini splits” because of the separate, customizable indoor and outdoor components.
 They provide more customized heating solutions while costing much less to run than conventional furnaces and ductwork.